Escape-Technologies/py-multiauth/docs/index.md

 ---

-- Refresh Mutation Name (`refresh_mutation_name`): The name of the mutation used in order to refresh the access token.
+- Refresh Mutation Name (`refresh_mutation_name`): The name of the GraphQL Mutation used in order to refresh the access token.

-- Refresh Field (`refresh_field`): A boolean that determines if the mutation used to refresh the access token has a field or returns a scalar.
+- Refresh Field (`refresh_field`): A boolean that determines if the Mutation used to refresh the access token has a field or returns a scalar.
 True if there is a field and false when there is a scalar.

-- Refresh Field Name (`refresh_field_name`): The name of the field that returns the refresh token.
+- Refresh Field Name (`refresh_field_name`): The name of the Field that contains the refresh token.
 The same field is used to fetch the refresh token during authentication and reauthentication.

-- Header token name (`header_token_name`): The name of the header to fetch the token from.
+- Header Token Name (`header_token_name`): Sometimes, the token is returned in a Header instead of the GraphQL response body.
+This is the name of the Header containing the secret..

-- Cookie token name (`cookie_token_name`): The name of the header to fetch the token from.
+- Cookie token name (`cookie_token_name`): Sometimes, the token is returned in a Cookie instead of the GraphQL response body.
+This is the name of the Cookie containing the secret..

 - Header name (`header_name`): The name of the header (default: `Authorization`).

-- Operation (`operation`): The name of the operation of the graphql query being sent.
-The default value is mutation.
+- Operation (`operation`): The name of the operation of the GraphQL query being sent.
+The default value is `mutation`.

-- Header prefix (`header_prefix`): The prefix of the header (defautl: `Bearer`).
+- Header prefix (`header_prefix`): The prefix of the token in an authenticated request (defautl: `Bearer`).

-- Cookie Authentication (`cookie_auth`): A boolean that determines if the authentication is done through cookie or no.
+- Cookie Authentication (`cookie_auth`): A boolean determines if the authentication is done through cookie or not (by default the authentication token is passed in the header).

-- Headers (`headers`): The user headers for manual authentication..
+- Headers (`headers`): Additional headers to insert in the requests, including the authentication request.

 ### Template